What is really meant by ‘Cloud services’ in this sense? Every supplier seems to use the term, but do they all mean the same?

 Total operational cost savings (on a cash basis) of 42%

-Service level improvements – most key SLA metrics (for availability, incident & change management, etc) were better than previously, and the remainder were the same (i.e. none were worse, and the net position was certainly an improvement)
+Service level improvements – most key SLA metrics (for availability, incident and change management, etc.) were better than previously, and the remainder were the same (i.e. none were worse, and the net position was certainly an improvement)